Bayonne in Hudson County, New Jersey — The American Northeast (Mid-Atlantic)

 This tablet is cast from metal recovered from the U.S.S.
 Maine

 Location.
 40° 40.761′ N, 74° 6.796′ W. Marker is in Bayonne, New Jersey, in Hudson County.
 Marker is on JF Kennedy Blvd. north of W 39th Street, on the right when traveling north.
-Click for map.
+Touch for map.
 Marker is in this post office area: Bayonne NJ 07002, United States of America.
+Touch for directions.

-More about this marker.
-The memorial consists of a bronze statue of a Spanish-American War infantry man on a granite
+More about this memorial.
+The memorial consists of a bronze statue of a Spanish-American War infantry man on a granite pedestal.
+Symbols for the artillery, infantry and navy are carved on the three sides of the monument's granite base.

 Related markers.
 Click here for a list of markers that are related to this marker.
-About 1,000 of these markers were made and distributed throughout the country.
+About 1,000 of these plaques, cast from metal from the Maine, were distributed throughout the country.

 Also see . . .

-2. Remember the Maine.
-(Submitted on April 19, 2012, by Bill Coughlin of North Arlington, New Jersey.)
+1. Remember the Maine.
+Small Planet entry (Submitted on April 19, 2012, by Bill Coughlin of North Arlington, New Jersey.)